ddcmendoza/Banking_App/README.md

 January 19 (Sam-Branch)
 * Added balance button to transactions page.
-* fixed a minor bug of typing a negative or 0 for multiples.
+* fixed some minor bugs ex. typing a negative or 0 for multiples and amounts.
 * Made some prompts more specific.
 * Added errors listing for multiples.